 - The Greenbelt – One of Boise, Idaho’s hidden treasures, the Greenbelt has over 30 miles of trails, parks, and other points of interest for every taste.
 Whether you like to bike, hike, view wildlife, or just go on a picnic, you will surely find something for you.
 Annual highlights include the Art in the Park and the Idaho Shakespeare Festivals.

-Finally, there are any number of opportunities in Boise, Idaho, for you to improve, educate, or educate yourself.
+Finally, there is any number of opportunities in Boise, Idaho, for you to improve, educate, or educate yourself.
 The best part?
 You only have to participate in those things that interest you.
 This is a fantastic chance for you to re-create the new, sober YOU.
 Some suggestions:

 - Get a library card